scoconno/scoconno.github.io/self/personalidentity/notes.md

 ## Puzzling about Identity

-It seems obvious that you are numerically identical to that baby you came from despite the many qualitative differences between you.
+It seems obvious that you are numerically identical to that baby despite your many qualitative differences.
 Why is this puzzling?
 Before I introduce the puzzle, I need to discuss three features of the numerical identity relation.
 It is *reflexive*, *symmetrical*, and *transitive*.
 I will speak about each in turn:

 + A relation R is **reflexive** if and only if everything bears R to itself.
 	+ Example 1: everything is the *same height* as itself. *Same height* is a reflexive relation.